Mike-a-Wendel/portfolio/src/content/work/db2-for-zos.md

 #### Background

-With hundreds of specific reference topics for SQL statements and built-in functions, in addition to hundreds of topics detailing SQL usage and Db2's internal catalog tables, the Db2 for z/OS SQL information is a complex set of information that is vital to developers success with Db2 for z/OS.
-This information set includes complex SQL syntax, real-world SQL examples, and details about using SQL in an optimal way to take advantage of the unique coupling between Db2 for z/OS and the IBM Z platform.
+With hundreds of specific reference topics for SQL statements and built-in functions, and hundreds of topics detailing SQL usage and Db2's internal catalog tables, the Db2 for z/OS SQL information is a set of complex documentation that is vital to developers success with Db2 for z/OS.
+This information set includes complex syntax, real-world examples, and details about using SQL in an optimal way to take advantage of the unique coupling between Db2 for z/OS and the IBM Z platform.

 #### Process

-New technical documentation was developed by early teaming with engineering, contributing to the product specifications, using Subject Matter Expert (SME) interviews, and through conducting extensive documentation reviews.
-Product quality assurance testing, collabration with users, and usage analysis drove continous content changes.
+New technical documentation was developed by early teaming with engineering to contribute to product specifications, interviewing Subject Matter Experts (SMEs), and by conducting extensive documentation reviews.
+Product quality assurance testing, user collaboration, and usage analysis drove continuous content changes and improvements.
 All content was written in DITA XML, using Oxygen XML Editor.
-This allowed me to leverage content reuse where possible, like the in the Authorization and security sections of most statements, or in the descriptions of SQL keywords for similar statements.
+This allowed me to leverage content reuse where possible, as in the Authorization and Security sections of most SQL statements, or in the descriptions of keywords for similar statements.

 #### Results

-Db2 for z/OS documentation, a big part of which is the SQL Reference, consistently has some of the highest usage and engagement of any documentation on IBM.com, with approximatly 500K monthly page views.
-In addition, Db2 for z/OS documentation has consistently high Net Promoter Scores (NPS), in the upper 80s and low 90s, indicating that users vuew the content as high quality, with high value.
+The SQL Reference is the single largest piece of Db2 for z/OS documentation, which consistently has some of the highest usage and engagement metrics of any documentation on IBM.com, with approximately 500K monthly page views.
+In addition, Db2 for z/OS documentation has consistently high Net Promoter Scores (NPS) - in the upper 80s and low 90s - indicating that users view the content as high value and high quality.

 ---